jutunen/custom-carousel-lite/README.md

   }
 ```

-2nd HTML example, using images directly as items:
+Another HTML example, using images directly as items:

  ```html
      <wc-carousel-lite>